 Why do Packages go through Customs?

-Any package coming into the United States of America from any other nation goes through customs before making its way to the final recipient.
+Any package coming into the United States of America from any other nation needs to go through customs before making its way to the final recipient.
 These are some reasons why a package needs to go through customs

-• Safety and Security: Going through customs inspections helps the government to ensure that prohibited and restricted goods don’t enter the country.
-These can include items that pose a threat to public health, safety, or national security, such as illegal dr*gs, weapons, dangerous chemicals, counterfeit products, and invasive species.
+- Safety and Security: Going through customs inspections helps the government to ensure that prohibited and restricted goods don’t enter the country.
+These can include items that pose a threat to public health, safety, or national security, such as illegal dr*gs, weapons, dangerous chemicals, counterfeit products, and invasive species of germs & bacteria via food.

-• Intellectual Property Protection: Customs inspections/regulations also help to stop the flow of counterfeit goods and products that infringe on intellectual property rights, such as trademarks and copyrights of some other organization.
-This protects consumers from buying fake or inferior products and safeguards the interests of legitimate businesses.
+- Intellectual Property Protection: Customs inspections/regulations also help to stop the flow of counterfeit goods and products that infringe on intellectual property rights, such as trademarks and copyrights of some other organization/companies.
+This protects consumers from buying fake or inferior quality products and safeguards the interests of legitimate businesses.

 Every package coming from another nation has to go through customs before making its way to the final destination.
 During the Inspection, the package may get held up for a number of reasons.
-These are the possible reasons why a package is delayed in customs.
+These are a few possible reasons why a package get delayed in customs.

-• Incomplete Paperwork – If any important custom document is missing or incorrect then customs officials will hold up your package until you provide the required documentation.
-In this situation, you either have to visit the customs official office or provide the necessary documentation through a suitable mode of communication.
+- Incomplete Paperwork – If any important custom document is missing or incorrect then customs officials will hold up your package until you provide the required documentation.
+In this situation, you either have to visit the customs official office or provide the necessary documentation through a suitable mode of communication to sort out the issue.

-• Questionable valuation – An unusually low declared of your package than the actual value may trigger closer inspection to check for duty evasion.
-If you are found guilty then customs officials will impose hefty fines and take legal action against you.
+- Questionable Valuation – An unusually low value declared of your package than the actual value may trigger closer inspection to check for possible custom duty evasion.
+If the package is found to have some tax evasion in its value declaration then the officials will impose hefty fines or may take legal action against you.

-• Special permits needed – Some products require licenses/permits before allowed entry in the country, if that is missing then this will cause a delay in the release of the package.
+- Special Permits Needed – Some products require licenses/permits before allowed entry in the country, if that is found to be missing then this will cause a delay in the release of the package.
+In such condition you have to communicated with officials and provide them the require permit/license thenafter you goods will be released from there.

-• Traffic congestion – This usually happens at the peak time, when the USPS facility floods with tons of packages which in turn creates backlogs and ultimately slows customs processing.
+- Traffic Congestion – This usually happens at the peak time of the year(usally at the time of christmas & new year), when the USPS facility floods with tons of packages which in turn creates backlogs and ultimately slows customs processing.

-Why My Tracking Status is Stuck On, “Inbound Out Of Customs?”
+Why does the Tracking Status get Stuck On, “Inbound Out Of Customs?”

 Scanning Issue

-Sometimes the tracking status remains stuck on the “Inbound Out Of Customs” and the package will be delivered to you within a few weeks.
-This usually happens when they have some sort of scanning or server-side issue.
+Sometimes the tracking status remains stuck on the “Inbound Out Of Customs” and the package gets delivered to you within a few weeks.
+This usually happens when there’s some sort of scanning or server-side issue.

 It can be quite frustrating that you don’t receive any update for days or even weeks and one day you directly receive the package while the tracking status remains stuck at the ‘Inbound Out Of Customs’.